Desvonde Botes: Early life

+Professional career

+In 1992, Botes turned professional.
+His first professional victory came in the Mercedes Benz Golf Challenge on the Southern Africa Tour in 1993.

 Following further successes on the Southern Africa Tour, including the South African Masters in 1998, Botes attempted to qualify for the European Tour.
 He did not manage to gain full exemption in 1999, but returned the following year and was medalist at the European Tour Qualifying School less than a week after claiming his second Platinum Classic title in South Africa.
 He finished just outside the top 100 in the Order of Merit, with a best finish of 5th in the Benson & Hedges International Open.

 Back problems in 2002 and 2003, meant Botes was unable to retain his place on the European Tour.
 He returned to South Africa and won the Parmalat Classic on his way to 3rd place on the Sunshine Tour Order of Merit.
 That promising form prompted another attempt at the European Tour Qualifying School.
 He claimed the last card for the 2004 season, but made only five cuts in the regular tour events, with a best finish of 9th, and failed to retain his playing privileges for the following season.
 Since then he has competed on the Sunshine Tour with limited success, although he has won several titles on the less competitive Winter Swing of the schedule.